-A Chartered Surveyor may seem a financial extravagance when you’re just about to spend a fortune on the biggest investment you’ve ever made.
+A Chartered Surveyor may seem a financial extravagance when you are just about to spend a fortune on the biggest investment you have ever made.
 However, the cost should be considered as a necessary part of the home buying process, and an expense that can save you a considerably bigger sum of money if your new property harbours problems you don’t know about.

 The survey carried out by your mortgage provider will not check the condition of the property.

 When you buy a property, you must have your own survey carried out.
 The report you receive will highlight potential repairs, and you can use it to negotiate with the seller so that work is carried out before the completion of your home purchase, or even to renegotiate the price if the price you are paying doesn’t already reflect the cost of repairs.